Premasiri Khemadasa: As a composer

 Khemadasa's debut as a film composer came with Sirisena Wimalaweera's Roddie Kella.
 With his score for Bambaru Ewith he introduced a style of music unacquainted to Sri Lankan cinema.
 He then began collaborating with acclaimed director Lester James Peries handling the music for films like Golu Hadawatha and Nidhanaya.
 Critics praised his film scores and he was honorally dubbed "Khemadasa master."
 Khemadasa's signature in film music is moulded by the use of elements from Classical Western music and other sources to heighten the emotion suggested by the picture.
 Some of his compositions are influenced by Western composers of opera such as Giuseppe Verdi and Wolfgang Amadeus Mozart.

 Lately Premasiri Khemadasa has given his contribution to films such as Agnidahaya and very recently to Ammavarune, the last film by Lester James Peiris who has announced his retirement.

 Other scores written by the master for films such as Hansawilak, Thunweniyamaya, Paradige, Yasa Isuru widened his acclaim in the field of cinema.
 He has also composed music for films produced outside Sri Lanka (Thousand Flowers).

-Dr. Khemadasa's contribution to teledramas also brought outstanding masterpieces to the public.
+Khemadasa's contribution to teledramas also brought outstanding masterpieces to the public.
 His collaboration with director Jayantha Chandrasiri has turned out remarkable products whereas the themes he created for Chandrasiri's television series Dandubasnamanaya have shown unprecedented power of mesmerisation.
 A repertoire of scores written for teledramas including Chandrasiri's Weda hamine, Sathara denek senpathiyo, Akala sandhya, Dharmasena Pathiraja's Gangulen egodata, Ella langa walawwa, Pura sakmana and Bandula Vithanage's Asalwesiyo bestowed the public with unforgettable musical experiences.
 Also, he has contributed to the teledrama Sadisi tharanaya by Devinda Koongahage, which is most probably his last contribution for a teledrama.